TheMastro-11/Tezos-Contracts/contracts/README.md

 **Cons**:
 - Fewer developers in general and therefore less chance of finding specific support.
-- Not an easy installation for the compiler (it's recommended to use a GitPod workspace).
+- Not an easy installation for the compiler (I used a GitPod workspace).

-### LIGO
+## Ligo
 **Pros**:
 - Ligo has a syntax that is inspired by OCaml, therefore it is familiar to those who already know this language.